RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 would be *less* flexibility.
 Maybe we should or maybe we shouldn't do it.
 If users want to restrict themselves to using only integers for certain parameters, they can already do it.
 No additional code needed.
 The same goes for the ranges.
-However, in some cases we may indeed want to put some limits on the ranges to ensure numeric stability (think of feedback) or sane resource requirements (think of delay) or safety for the user's equipment and/or ears (think of gain).
+However, in some cases we may indeed want to put some limits on the ranges to ensure bibo stability (think of feedback) or sane resource requirements (think of delay) or safety for the user's equipment and/or ears (think of gain).
 But maybe such nannying of sfz authors is inappropriate - after all, if the author "programs" a "buggy" sfz, it may be argued that it's "their bug".
 I think, instead of safeguarding the user from mistakes by